lammps/lammps/doc/src/pair_hdnnp.rst

    pair_coeff * * H H O NULL

-maps types 1 and 2 to the element "H", type 3 to "O" and type 4 is not mapped (indicated by NULL).
-Atoms of an unmapped type are ignored by the HDNNP, i.e. they do not contribute in the evaluation of HDNNP energies and forces.
-This may be useful in a setup with multiple pair styles (see :doc:`pair_hybrid
+maps atom types 1 and 2 to the element "H", type 3 to "O" and type 4 is not mapped (indicated by NULL).
+Atoms mapped to NULL are ignored by the HDNNP calculation, i.e. they do not contribute in any way to the evaluation of HDNNP energies and forces.
-<pair_hybrid>`).
+This may be useful in a setup with :doc: `hybrid pair styles <pair_hybrid>`.

 ----

 The mandatory pair style argument *cutoff* must match the short-range cutoff radius of the HDNNP.
 This corresponds to the maximum cutoff radius of all symmetry functions (the atomic environment descriptors of HDNNPs) used.

 .. note::